daviddechaux/Kingmaker/readme.md

 - Create an element en right click, remove the button
 - Custom checkbox CSS
 - Add a setting to change the opacity of menu / fog
+- Add a favicon
+- Switch hex numerotation with radiobutton